cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-5.rst

    Your sim environment should expose Pupper to a variety of possible scenarios

+DELIVERABLE: Comment on what happens if you add too much domain randomization

 DELIVERABLE: Record a video on the obstacle course and record a video